 An organizational leadership professional is likely to possess expertise in talent recruitment, learning and development, teambuilding, conflict resolution, strategy and leadership.
 The skillset of an organizational leadership professional often includes the ability to understand complex systems, the skill needed to communicate clearly, and the grit required to guide individuals and organizations through organizational change.

 How can I use this degree?

 The concepts learned through the programs we offer can be applied to numerous roles.
 Typical roles for those with a background in organizational leadership include executives, entrepreneurs, nonprofit leaders, ministry leaders, educators and human resource managers.
 Organizational leadership experts develop leaders and assist organizations as consultants, trainers and leadership coaches.
 The Master of Arts in Organizational Leadership can be used to help you grow in your current career or it can provide a path to open new doors of opportunity.
 Earning your academic credentials signals to others that you are committed to your craft.

 Center for Organizational Leadership

 This degree is part of the Center for Organizational Leadership.
-Click the link to learn more about our other offerings, including three certificates and resources such as the Leadership Listen podcast, Leadership Lab webinar series and Leadership Letter monthly newsletter.
+Learn more about our other offerings, including three certificates and resources such as the Leadership Listen podcast.

 18 Core Credits + 12 Certificate Credits = 30 Credits